 1. Check hose connections and make sure there are no kinks or leaks in the hose itself.
-If air flow is blocked or not connected properly, the airbrush won't spray.
+If the airflow is blocked or not connected properly, the airbrush won't spray.

-For screw-on hose type: While holding one of the hose-ends upright, pull the textured silver fitting to the very end of the hose so that the black ring on the end of the hose sits at the bottom of the fitting.
+Check the screw-on hose ends at each attachment site: While holding one of the hose ends upright, pull the textured silver fitting to the very end of the hose so that the black ring on the end of the hose sits at the bottom of the fitting.
 Then, make sure the threads are aligned properly while screwing the fitting onto the compressor/airbrush stylus.
+See the "Watch 1st" video on our "How to Aeroblend" page here.

 3. Sometimes parts in the airbrush stylus can get loose and just needs a simple adjustment.